 her the potential vigor to return her to her former dominance, but the little winged beast could supply her with some energy.

 She tried to crawl closer to it, but before she could snatch it up, the little beast flew away.
-With what little strength she had, Dax returned to
+With what little strength she had, Dax

-place, she saw that her mate had brought her something to eat.
+hiding place, she saw that her mate had brought her something to eat.

 “For you my companion.” he said as she rolled the food source over to her.

-Without even a word, she obtained the head within her clawed fingers, and sitting up, she feed upon the open stump of the neck and she
+Without even a word, she obtained the head within her clawed fingers, and sitting up, she feed upon the open stump of the neck and

-Taking it from her grasp, he held it with both hands and with only his brute force cracked open the skull and removed the top half of the
+Taking it from her grasp, he held it with both hands and with only his brute force cracked open the skull and removed the top half of

-before tearing open the brains fleshy tissue and sucking out all of its fluids until she felt strong again.
+in before tearing open the brains fleshy tissue and sucking out all of its fluids until she felt strong again.

 Tossing the drained husk aside, Dax stood and flared open her wings.
-“I am reborn again my Lord, we now shall take the night and feed
+“I am reborn again my Lord, we now shall take the night and

-together.” she said glaring over the city below.
+feed together.” she said glaring over the city below.

 “This new world is very strange.”
-Dargo started to say as he too looked out into the night and over the vast seemingly endless metropolis
+Dargo started to say as he too looked out into the night and over the vast seemingly endless

-mountain city built by these humans.”
+this mountain city built by these humans.”

 “Those strange torch lights they seem to be everywhere.”
 Dax said pointing out into the night.